Our choir members are people who have experienced homelessness, or are simply going through a tough time in their lives.

 We want our choirs to provide a safe space where people can express themselves, without being labelled or judged.
 We aim for our choirs to help members build their confidence and skills, and make genuine, life long friendships, so that they are then in a better position to tackle the other challenges in their lives, and move away from homelessness long-term.

-We also have an aim to reduce the stigma faced by our members in wider society.
+We also have an aim to reduce the stigma faced by our members in wider society, and provide an empowering space where people can reclaim their identity as individuals with dreams and aspirations.

 We're really proud of our achievements, and would love to share them with you.